Memo No. 11

 - maintaining standards of excellence in all UW productions

-While the students’ desires for roles will continue to be taken into account in casting, once final decisions are made it will be the obligation of the actor to accept the assigned role.
-An up to date casting history file on each student is kept in the Head’s office of each play, role (or roles), director, and theatre space.
+While the students’ desires for roles are taken into account in casting, once final decisions are made it will be the obligation of the actor to accept the assigned role.

-This policy conforms to the policies of the other leading programs around the country.
+This policy conforms to policies of the other leading programs around the country.

-The PTP provides irreplaceable training experiences that are time-sensitive.
-The training is challenging, comprehensive and intricate enough that the faculty agrees it should not be interrupted, even by professional work.
-The acting and directing programs are particularly concentrated endeavors, ones which offer a series of coordinated and overlapping training activities to give actors and directors the basis to acquire essential (and complex) skills that can only be grasped through trial and error, practiced with rigor and reinforced through repetition.
-The PTP training cannot be ingested casually or intermittently.
+The PATP provides irreplaceable training experiences that are time-sensitive.
+The training is challenging, comprehensive, and intricate enough that the faculty agrees it should not be interrupted, even by professional work.
+The acting program is a particularly concentrated endeavor, one which offers a series of coordinated and overlapping training activities to give actors the basis to acquire essential (and complex) skills that can only be grasped through trial and error, practiced with rigor, and reinforced through repetition.
 Our program provides the expertise and somewhat cloistered structure for this necessary and undistracted activity to take place.
-Further, valuable learning from other students’ efforts goes on due to the interdependence among fellow students working together consistently on class projects, rehearsals and assignments.
+Further, valuable learning from other students’ efforts goes on due to the interdependence among fellow students working together consistently on class projects, rehearsals, and assignments.
 We feel it is in best interest of the students to be part of an ensemble.

-Therefore, the students in the program will be available for outside work during the periods from the end of May to the middle of September each year and during the third year “Professional Quarter (approx. Dec.
-15-March 8).”
+Therefore, the students in the program will be available for outside work during the periods from the end of spring quarter to the middle of September each year.
 The rest of the year is to be devoted to the training program only.
-The exclusion of outside theatre work for actors and directors extends to film, television, commercials, industrials, etc. In addition students are not allowed to miss class or rehearsals for auditions/meetings with agents, casting directors, producers or directors.
+The exclusion of outside theatre work for actors extends to film, television, commercials, industrials, etc. In addition students are not allowed to miss class or rehearsals for auditions/meetings with agents, casting directors, producers, or directors.
 This is a standard policy for the top 10 professional training programs around the country.

-On the other hand, we do very much support students pursuing summer work and doing significant projects during the professional-quarter in the third year.
-The faculty endorses bringing directors and casting people to campus from Seattle and around the country to hold auditions for summer theatre festivals and for professional-quarter work.
+On the other hand, we do very much support students pursuing summer work.
+The faculty endorses and helps to bring directors and casting people to campus from Seattle and around the country to hold auditions for summer theatre festivals.
 We will to do what we can to help students facilitate casting sessions for theatres who come to campus.
 When no other times are available, the Head may choose to interrupt classes for such auditions.
-If summer festival employment begins before the end of the school year, permission will be granted by the Head, on a case-by-case basis, to make it possible for a student to accept summer work.
+If summer festival employment begins before the end of the school year, permission may be granted by the Head, on a case-by-case basis, to make it possible for a student to accept summer work.

 Actors who, on their own, arrange out of town auditions for professional-quarter work may be granted permission, on a case-by-case basis, to miss a small number classes or rehearsals.